 The history of PACTS

 PACTS, the Parliamentary Advisory Council for Transport Safety, came into being in 1981 under the Chairmanship of Barry Sheerman MP during the debate about making mandatory the wearing of seatbelts in the front seats of cars.
 Barry was instrumental in moving an amendment to what became the 1981 Transport Act to ensure that such seatbelt wearing became a legal obligation.
 The informal group of parliamentarians, road safety professionals, casualty surgeons and academics who had come together to press the case for this life-saving change in the law then recognised the value of continuing to bring to the attention of interested members of both houses of Parliament evidence to provide the basis for other improvements in transport safety policy and its implementation.
 To do this, PACTS constituted itself formally in 1982 and in due course as a company limited by guarantee.
 As such and more recently as a registered charity, it has been funded largely by members’ subscriptions, fees for attendance at events, sponsorship of events and activities, and research grants, and sometimes by provision of services.
-Sponsors and sources of grants are too numerous to acknowledge individually here, but they are acknowledged gratefully by name in annual reviews, in publications and at events.
+Sponsors and sources of grants are too numerous to acknowledge individually here, but they are acknowledged gratefully by name in annual reports, in publications and at events.

 The first decade